brennangw/openSCADpm/README.md

 ## OpenSCADpm Package Installation and Usage

-There are two approaches to use ospm for package installing, uninstalling and other options: User Script Approach and Package Name Approach.
+There are two approaches to use ospm for package installing, uninstalling and other options: **User Script Approach** and **Package Name Approach**.

 ### User Script Approach